-Reservists are strongly encouraged to inform the University that they are a member of the Volunteer Reserve Forces and/or intend to become Reservists.
+Reservists are to inform the University that they are a member of the Reserve Forces and/or intend to become Reservists.
 It is expected that staff will raise this on appointment to the University and/or during the course of their employment if they volunteer to become a Reservist.
 This will enable the University to deal with the practical implications, e.g. to arrange cover, and to provide appropriate support for the employee.

 Reservists are responsible for providing correct information to the University about their training commitments and any other issues that may affect their employment with the University.
-To avoid employees being unable to take time off when needed, they should apply for additional leave as soon as possible if they are informed they need to take time off work for training purposes.
+To ensure employees are available for training, they should apply for additional leave as soon as they are informed by the relevant Service that they are required.
 Any agreed time can only be used for days when the employee is undertaking Reservist activities.